ambarishg/expert_ai_app/README.md

 * Donald Trump handle
 * Hillary Clinton handle

-# Women's clothing reviews
+# Womens clothing reviews

 The Womens clothing reviews analysis can be done for
 * all the Dress types
-* for a particular dress type
+* for a particular dress type (`Dresses,Pants, Swim, Jeans,Blouses,Intimates`)

 The analysis for `both the components` has the following parts
 * Distribution of sentiments